dodo920306/bisce/README.md

 After that, you may notice that there is a file named `update_in_envelope.pb` has been created, and you should give it to a organization that is already in the channel.

-As a organization that is already in the channel, place the `update_in_envelope.pb` given by the joiners under `BISCE/blockchain` and use
+As a organization that is already in the channel, place the `update_in_envelope.pb` given by the joiners under the `BISCE/blockchain` directory and use

 ```bash
 $ sudo docker exec -e CORE_PEER_MSPCONFIGPATH=/etc/hyperledger/users/admin/msp $(sudo docker ps --filter "name=^peer0.*" --format "{{.Names}}") peer channel signconfigtx -f /etc/hyperledger/update_in_envelope.pb